 6 Let no one deceiveg you with empty words, because these things are the cause of God’s anger toward those who refuse to be persuaded.h 7 Therefore, do not become co-participants with them 8 since you used to be darkness, but now are light with the Lord; walk like children of light 9 (the fruit of the light consists of every beneficial thing and justice and truth), 10 seeking to learn what is pleasing to the Lord.
 11 Do not be co-participants in the fruitless actions of the darkness, but even expose them instead.
 12 It feels shameful even to speak of the thingsi they are doing with secrecy, 13 but everything exposed by the light becomes visible 14 since everything that becomes visible is light.
 That’s why it says, “Wake up, you who are asleep!j Get up from among the dead, and Christ will shine on you.”k 15 Therefore, watch attentively how you walk, not like the unwise but like the wise, 16 making the moment count, since the days are full of oppression.l 17 because of this, do not be oblivious;m instead, make the connection about what the Lord’s desires are.

 18 n Don’t be drunk with wine, which is accompanied by negligence;o instead, be filled with the Life-breath, 19 speaking to each other with psalms and songs of praise and songs in harmony with the Life-breath, singing and playing instruments with your heartp to the Lord, 20 always expressing gratitude for everything to the God and Father of—and as a representativeq of—our lord Jesus Christ.
-21 As you are cooperatingr with each other with Christ’s respectfulness,s 22 wives do so with your husbands like with the lord, 23 since a husband is head of the wife like Christ is also the Head of the Assembly—he is the caregivert for the Body.
+21 As you are cooperatingr with each other, taking Christ seriously,s 22 wives do so with your husbands like with the lord, 23 since a husband is head of the wife like Christ is also the Head of the Assembly—he is the caregivert for the Body.
 24 On the other hand, like the Assembly cooperates with Christ, wives do the same with husbands regarding everything.
 25 Husbands, loveu your wives, just as Christ also loved the Assembly and handed himself over on its behalf 26 so that it would be made sacred, cleansing it by washing it with water in connection with what was spoken, 27 so that he could present the Assembly along with himself being highly esteemed,v not having a spot or wrinkle or anything of the kind, but rather so that it may be sacred and without blemish.w 28 In the same way, husbands owe their wives love like they show to their own bodies.
 Whoever loves his wife loves himself.
 29 No one ever treated their own bodyx maliciously; instead, they nurture it and take care of it tenderly, just as Christ also does for the Assembly 30 since we are the parts of his Body.
 31 “That is why a person will leave his father and mother and unite with his wife, and the two become one body.y 32 This mystery is big (Now I am speaking about Christ and the Assembly).
-33 Nevertheless, each and every one of you: treat your wife with lovez like you treat yourself so that the wife can show respect toaa her husband.
+33 Nevertheless, each and every one of you: lovez your wife like yourself so that the wife would take her husband seriously.aa

 a This is the word in Matthew used for ‘turn in’ or ‘hand over’ in the sense of someone putting someone in an authority’s custody referring to Jesus being betrayed by Judah and arrested by the chief priests and handed over to Pilate.